- OFFICIAL NAME = SAINT VINCENT AND THE GRENADINES

 The Caribs along with escaped slaves from neighbouring islands merged to form a new ethnic group, know as Black Caribs, whose descendants can be found living on the islands today.

-The French were the first European country to occupy St Vincent’s, however after a series of battles with the British this led to the Treaty of Paris which granted St Vincent’s to the British in 1763.
+The French were the first European country to settle on the island in 1719.
+However after a series of battles with the British, this led to the Treaty of Paris, which granted St Vincent to the British in 1763.
 Just like the French before them, the British also imported African slaves to work mainly in the sugar and tobacco plantations.

 SHORT FACTS ABOUT SAINT VINCENT AND THE GRENADINES

 Saint Vincent and the Grenadines is a group of islands, situated in the Caribbean Sea.
 It lies to the south of Saint Lucia, the west of Barbados and north of Grenada.
-It is part of a region called the West Indies.
+It’s part of a region called the West Indies.

 Of the 32 islands and cays that make up St Vincent and the Grenadines, only nine are inhabited.